josedanieltiradoramirez/josedanieltiradoramirez/README.md

-## 👋 About Me
+## 👋 Hi!
 I'm Daniel, a Software Developer experienced in Python and C#.

 One of my most significant projects (2023) was contributing to a virtual reality research initiative at the Université de Montréal focused on vision recovery.
 I participated in the development of a VR environment built with Unity and Blender, where I implemented real-time functionality and interface logic in C#.
 The system integrated a treadmill device to synchronize real-world movement with a virtual environment.